morninj/django-docker/README.md

 If you want to enable additional production settings, you can add them to `django_docker/django_docker/settings_production.py`.

+If your repository is private on Docker Hub, you'll have to run `docker login` first on the remote host.

 The project can be deployed with a single Fabric command.
 Make sure Fabric is installed (do `pip install fabric`), and then run:

     $ fab deploy_production